 The journey begins at Shuishe Pier, and the first stop is Xuanguang Pier.
 Then the ferry goes to Ita Thao Pier and back to Shuishe Pier.
 The first boat is at 9:00 am, and the last boat is at 5:40 pm.

-The cost of a full day lake tour is NT$300.
-Tickets can be purchased at any ticket booths at Shuishe Pier.
+The cost of a full-day lake tour is NT$300.
+Tickets can be purchased at any ticket booth at Shuishe Pier.

-But I mentioned before; you can get a discounted ticket for the same lake tour for NT$100 at Yue Lake Backpackers.
+As I mentioned before, you can get a discounted ticket for the same lake tour for NT$100 at Yue Lake Backpackers.
 Yup!
 It is the exact boat tour but a third of the price!

 2. Hike the Mount Qinglong Trail, aka Pilgrim’s Trail